tomeshnet/tomesh.net/README.md

 Commits and merges into `master` will be deployed automatically to the production web server through webhook posts from GitHub.

 [travis-ci](https://travis-ci.org) listens for incoming commits from GitHub and runs `jekyll build`.
 The build is committed to the `gh-pages` branch.
-Github pages are used to host the resulting build.
+GitHub Pages is used to host the resulting build.

 Configuration can be found in [.travis.yml](https://github.com/tomeshnet/tomesh.net/blob/master/.travis.yml).